claritychallenge/claritychallenge.github.io/docs/icassp_2023/icassp2023_intro.md

 The scenario is similar to the second [Clarity Enhancement Challenge](../cec2/cec2_intro.md).
 However there are key differences:

   - Participants are asked to focus on speech enhancement only.
 Hearing aid processing/simulation is not part of the challenge
-  - Speech quality (HASPI) will be assessed in conjunction with speech intelligibility (HASPI)
+  - Speech quality (HASQI) will be assessed in conjunction with speech intelligibility (HASPI)

 For more details use the contents pane on the left to navigate the ICASSP SP Clarity Challenge: Speech Enhancement for Hearing Aids site.